Foresight Williams Technology EIS

-Foresight Group has joined forces with Williams Grand Prix Engineering Limited to launch Foresight Williams Technology EIS Fund.
-The offer focusses on early-stage, high-growth, technology companies.
+The Foresight Williams Technology EIS Fund is a collaboration of Foresight Group with Williams Grand Prix Engineering Limited.
+The offer focuses on early-stage, high-growth, technology companies.

 - Investing in early-stage, high-growth technology businesses